In the above figure , I have tried to explain the differences between the thinking process of a C# programmer and a SQL developer.

 DbContext Class

 DbContext is an important class in Entity Framework.
-It is a bridge between your domain or entity classes and the database.
-In reality A DbContext instance represents a combination of the Unit Of Work and Repository patterns such that it can be used to query from a database and group together changes that will then be written back to the store as a unit. we will discuss it in detail in later articles.
+It acts as a bridge between our domain or entity classes and the database.
+In reality A DbContext instance represents a combination of the Unit Of Work and Repository patterns such that it can be used to query from a database and group together changes.
+Later only the changes are send to the database as a unit. we will discuss it in detail in later articles.

 For now think DbContext Class as a primary class that is responsible for interacting with the database.
 It is responsible for the following activities: